Academic Support Services

 Learning Commons

-The Library, Multicultural Center, Accessibility Coordinator, Tutoring, Student Support Counselor and Canvas Administrator/Instructional Designer, are all located in the Learning Commons.
+The Library, Well-being, Multi-faith and Sensory Center, Accessibility Coordinator, Tutoring, Student Support Counselor and Canvas Administrator/Instructional Designer, are all located in the Learning Commons.
 Research assistance, accessibility support, writing and citation advice and tutoring in many subjects are available online or in person.
 Students can make appointments for these services in Navigate or drop in.

 To accommodate diverse learning and study styles, the Learning Commons has multiple study spaces, including group study rooms, study carrels, a family study room and a silent study room.
 The space, resources and services promote an active and engaging learning environment.